Isabella II: Revolution and coup

-Since late summer, Isabella II was enjoying her traditional holidays in the coast in Lekeitio, Biscay.
-The royal entourage moved to San Sebastián to hold a concerted meeting with Napoleon III and Eugenia de Montijo, scheduled for 18 September.
-But it did not take place, as the French royals did not arrive in time and it was subsequently aborted.
+Since the late summer, Isabella II had been enjoying her traditional holiday on the coast at Lekeitio, Biscay.
+The royal entourage moved to San Sebastián to hold a meeting with Napoleon III and Eugenia de Montijo, scheduled for 18 September, but it did not take place, as the French royals did not arrive in time and it was subsequently aborted.

 On that day, a pronunciamento took place in Cádiz.
 Led by Marshal Prim and the Admiral Topete (himself an unconditional follower of the Duke of Montpensier), it marked the beginning of the Glorious Revolution.
 The Democratic Party provided the insurrection with popular support, making it transcend the nature of a simple military statement into an actual revolution.

 Factors for the revolution included the weariness of the moderates alienated by the Crown and the progressives barely having even the chance to rule.
 Both developed a vis-à-vis with the Isabelline monarchy.
 Other factors were the personal behaviour of the queen, the corruption, the abortion of the possibility of political reform and the economic crisis alienating the bourgeoisie.
 Historians looking at social roots for the revolution highlight that peasantry, small bourgeoisie, and the proletariat formed an alternative to bourgeoisie proper, articulated through the progressive and federal republican forces.

 By September 1868 Isabella was a repudiated monarch, and, during the early stages of the revolution, instances of political iconoclasm carried out by the masses took place, leading to the destruction of many symbols and emblems of the Bourbon dynasty, a Damnatio memoriae.

 The defeat of the Isabelline forces commanded by Manuel Pavía y Lacy by the revolutionary forces led by Marshal Serrano at the 28 September 1868 Battle of Alcolea led to the definitive demise of Isabella II's 35-year reign.
 In the light of the news, Isabella and her entourage left San Sebastián and went to exile taking a train to Biarritz (France) on 30 September.
+As Isabella entered France after her abdication, her train passed a group of homecoming exiles who taunted her with cries of "Down with the Bourbons!", "Long Live Liberty!" and "Long Live the Republic!".

 Prim—leader of the liberal progressives—was received in a festive mood by the Madrilenian people at his arrival in the capital in early October.
 He pronounced his famous speech of the "three nevers" directed against the Bourbons.
 At the Puerta del Sol, he gave a highly symbolic hug to Serrano, the leader of the revolutionary forces triumphant in the bridge of Alcolea.